nickdenardis/edu-inventory/README.md

 EDU Inventory
 =============

-A collection of all .edu domains and information about them.
+A list of all .edu domains and information about them.

 Files